JamesLavin/local_hexdocs/README.md

 List your desired Elixir packages in a `packages.txt` file (in either this project's directory or in a `/packages` subdirectory), then run `elixir save_hexdocs.ex` to pull down the lastest Hexdocs for all packages to your local machine.

-You can view your documents using the [Caddy File Server](https://caddyserver.com) or something similar.
+You can view your documents using the [Caddy](https://caddyserver.com) file server or something similar.

 ## Disclaimers